01-edu/public/subjects/devops/head-and-tail/README.md

 ### Instructions

-Create the script `head-and-tail.sh` wich will show the first and last lines of the file `HeadTail.txt`
+Create the script `head-and-tail.sh` which will show the first and last lines of the file `HeadTail.txt`

 - Where to look : https://assets.01-edu.org/devops-branch/HeadTail.txt